RaymondZhurm/SC_model/README.md

 ## Installation

-Please use python 3.7.7 or 3.8.6 to run the model.
+Please use Python 3.7.7 to run the model.

 To install, just clone the repository.
 Then install all required packages: